apache/spark/docs/ml-features.md

 Approximate nearest neighbor search takes a dataset and a key, and approximately returns a number of rows in the dataset that are closest to the key.
 The number of rows to return are defined by user.

 Approximate nearest neighbor search allows users to cache the transformed columns when necessary: If the `outputCol` is missing, the method will transform the data; if the `outputCol` exists, it will use the `outputCol` directly.

+A distance column will be added in the output dataset of approximate nearest neighbor search to show the distance between each output row and the searched key.

 There are two methods of approximate nearest neighbor search implemented in `spark.ml`:
 * Single probing search: Only the hash bucket(s) where the key is hashed are searched.
 This method is time efficient but might return less than k rows.